foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/spy_events.md

 - After the assertion, found events are removed from the spy.
 It stays clean and ready for the next events.

-## Splitting events between multiple spies
+## Splitting Events Between Multiple Spies

 Sometimes it is easier to split events between multiple spies.
 Let's do it.